Exabyte-io/rewotes/codeliciousness/basistron/README.md

 TODO
 ----

-* Basis
+* Cccbdb
-  - how to update workflow model with basis set info
+  - hash and cache queries

 * App
-  - default reference level of theory, basis set
+  - how update workflow model with basis set
-  - compute allowed basis sets from reference data
-  - return job id of submitted job
+  - fix geometry specification
-  - extras
+  - NWChemInputDataManager pls
-    - match ranked basis sets to allowed basis sets
-    - pick most compact allowed set from ranked set

 BasisTron is the automatic basis set selection tool you've always needed but have never had the time to write yourself.